-Special consideration can only seek to go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in examinations.
+Special consideration can only go some way to assist a candidate affected by a potentially wide range of difficulties, emotional or physical, which may influence performance in their assessments.
 It cannot remove the difficulty faced by the candidate.
-There will be situations where candidates should not be entered for an examination.
-Only minor adjustments can be made to the mark awarded because to do more than this would jeopardise the standard of the examination."
-JCQ definition 2019
+This means that there will be some situations where candidates should not be entered for a qualification or a unitised examination.
+This is because only minor adjustments can be made to the mark awarded.
+To make larger adjustments would jeopardize the standard of the qualification."
+JCQ definition 2024